When Are Taxes Due for an LLC? (All You Need To Know)

 Do LLCs Pay the Excise Tax, and When?

-LLCs pay the excise tax if the nature of the business involves the manufacture of some taxable items like tobacco, alcohol, fuel, and firearms to name a few.
-LLCs that engage in travel, gambling, telecommunications, and trucking are also required to pay.
+LLCs pay the excise tax if the nature of the business involves the manufacture of some taxable items like tobacco, alcohol, fuel, and firearms, to name a few.
+LLCs that engage in travel, gambling, telecommunications, and trucking must also pay the tax.

 Excise tax returns are due by April 30, July 31, October 31, and January 31.